sveltia/sveltia-cms/README.md

 # Sveltia CMS

 Sveltia CMS is a Git-based lightweight headless CMS partially compatible with [Netlify/Decap CMS](https://decapcms.org/).
 You can use it with any static site generator, such as SvelteKit, Next.js and Hugo, to manage the content as static files on a Git repository.
-The open source Netlify/Decap CMS alternative is now in public beta, with more features to come.
+Our open source Netlify/Decap CMS alternative is now in public beta, with more features to come.

 ![Screenshot: Git-based Headless CMS with Dark Mode](docs/screenshot-1.jpg)<br>